 Students must also complete a Historical Investigation, which is designed to allow the development of investigative, research and presentation skills needed throughout the course.
 This is completed as a personal interest project.

 Students must complete four (4) sections:

-- Compulsory Core Study (Pompeii and Herculaneum) - One Ancient Society (most likely Athens in the time of Pericles) - Personality.
-There are 12 options but we tend to study Pericles - One Historical Period.
-Usually, we study Greece-Persian Wars, and the development of the Athenian Empire
+- Compulsory Core Study (Pompeii and Herculaneum)

+- One Ancient Society

+- A Personality study

+- One Historical Period

 Excursions when relevant e.g. exhibitions and study days usually at Newcastle or Sydney University.